This post may have affiliate links. Read my full disclosure policy here.

 Migrating websites can get really overwhelming.
 This is why starting on a clean slate may be a wiser and more practical option for you.
 Think hard about how truly important your old posts are to your new blog.
 Are they relevant to your new blog’s purpose, topic-wise?

 Sometimes, it’s hard to let go of these old posts (trust me, I know!) even when they don’t have any real value to your bottom line.
 For all you know, these old irrelevant posts might cause your website’s performance and visibility more harm than good.
-I personally deleted and removed an enormous amount of old content (the LiveJournal-esque ones LOL) from both my blogs.
+I personally deleted and removed an enormous amount of old content (the LiveJournal-esque ones LOL) from my old blog.
+Sure, I kept a copy of them for posterity’s sake.
+But they don’t have any purpose anymore moving forward so it was easy for me to let them go.

 DAYS 2-3: DIY BLOG DESIGN